jonsherrard/beacon-lock/readme.md

-# Mac OSX and phyiscal computing beacon
+# Beacon Lock

+## Use a bluetooth beacon to lock your Mac when you leave it's proximity

 Use your Google Bluetooth LE beacon to lock your Mac screen.
 Porbably very insecure and crap.
 I wrote it in about half an hour.